Montague ‘Monty’ Joseph Smith WX9143 died 1943

 In 1935 Reg married Elizabeth Rann.

-Reg played soccer for the Muckinbudin team.
+Reg played soccer for the Mukinbudin team.
 When he enlisted he dropped his age by 5 years, listing his occupation as labourer to escape the ‘manpower’ restrictions.

-Reg ‘Buck’ Rogers was the only one of the ‘Muckinbudin boys’ to return home to Western Australia.
+Reg ‘Buck’ Rogers was the only one of the ‘Mukinbudin boys’ to return home to Western Australia.

-The names of the four men are inscribed on the War Memorial at Muckinbudin.
+The names of the four men are inscribed on the War Memorial at Mukinbudin.

 (Information from ‘Ghosts in Khaki’ by Les Cody)